Anplus/anplus.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a postdoctoral researcher.
-I was a postdoc at the Hong Kong Polytechnic University, advised by Dr. Lei Yang.
+I am currently a postdoctoral researcher at University of Pittsburgh, advised by Dr. Longfei Shangguan and Prof. Kyle Jamieson.
+Prior that, I was a postdoc at Princeton University and Hong Kong Polytechnic University.
 My research interests are broadly including wireless systems and networking, mobile computing, wireless sensing, and wireless security and privacy.
 Currently, I focus on hardware/software co-design for acoustic backscatter and sensing systems, AI-driven wireless channel prediction, and wireless localization and sensing.

 I am the recipient of the ACM China Council SIGBED Chapter Doctoral Dissertation Award 2022, IEEE SECON 2020 and 2023 Best Paper, and ACM MobiCom Best Demo Runner-up in 2018 and 2022.
 My works have been published in top conferences and journals such as MobiCom, MobiSys, SIGCOMM, NSDI, INFOCOM, S&P, TON, and TMC.